Practical Notebook for Asking AI the Right Way

 13. Interview Preparation

 What company?
-What role?
+What position?
 What stage?
 Without this, you get a generic list of questions for any interview.
-Your strengths, weaknesses, and prep level won't be considered.

-Target role: Backend developer (Python, FastAPI, 3 years experience)
+Position: Backend Developer (Python, FastAPI, 3 years experience)

-Interview stage: 2nd technical interview (video call, 1 hour)
+Interview stage: 2nd technical interview (video, 1 hour)

 My strengths: